Antonio Castellanos Mata: Personal life

 Antonio Castellanos Mata was born on 7 March 1947, in Antoñanes del Páramo near León, Spain.
 A few years later, the family moved to León.
 He was the third and youngest child of Manuel Castellanos Berjón (1910–1993), a school teacher, and Fidela Mata Sarmiento (1915–2013).

 As a child, Castellanos Mata was very religious and decided to become a priest.
 While studying in a seminary, he began studying mathematics and physics on his own.
 Several months before graduating, he was expelled from the seminary.

 Antonio Castellanos Mata then entered the University of Valladolid.
-He was awarded the first PhD in physics at the University.
+He was awarded the first PhD in physics at the university.
 He was granted a Fulbright scholarship and spent a year at the Ohio State University.
 He established long-lasting scientific collaborations in many countries.
 One of his close friends was Pierre Atten, who inspired Mata with a love for electrohydrodynamics.

 Antonio Castellanos Mata's first wife was María Elena Navarrete Sandoval.
 They married in 1975 and had a son, Antonio Castellanos Navarrete, and a daughter, Dayeli Anahí Castellanos Navarrete.
 In 2006, he married Elena Grekova, with whom he had two sons.

 In 2014, Castellanos Mata was diagnosed with kidney cancer.
 He died on 27 January 2016.
 Through the end of his life, Castellanos Mata taught classes, continued research, and directed scientific projects.

 Scientific career

 Antonio Castellanos defended his PhD thesis, Dispersion theory and its application to the reaction 11B(d, α)Be9, at the University of Valladolid in 1972.
 He worked at many universities: University of Valladolid, University of the Basque Country, Autonomous University of Madrid; since 1983, he was a full professor at the University of Seville.
-He made long-term scientific visits to the USA, France, Nicaragua, and Russia, and collaborated with researchers from the UK, the Netherlands, and China.
+He made long-term scientific visits to the US, France, Nicaragua, and Russia, and collaborated with researchers from the UK, the Netherlands, and China.
 He worked in various fields of science: